-The GFSN works to establish a social network for gay football supporters, to encourage the formation of gay teams for players of all abilities, and to campaign against homophobia in football, with a view to creating a safe and tolerant environment and to gain the respect and recognition for gay involvement in football.
+The GFSN works to maintain a social network for LGB&T supporters, to encourage inclusive teams for players of all abilities, and to campaign against discrimination in football, with a view to creating a safe and tolerant environment both on and off the pitch.

-The GFSN League is unique – as far as we’re aware, we’re the only amateur national league that spans the length and breadth of the UK.
+The GFSN League is unique – its the world’s only national LGB&T football league and spans the length and breadth of the UK.

-With a mixed sex policy and rolling substitutes, the league is proud to have a diverse range of players who embrace the social and friendly aspect of the league.
+With a mixed gender policy and rolling substitutes, the league is proud to have a diverse range of players who embrace the social and friendly aspect of the league.

 The Gay Football Supporters Network (GFSN) was founded in early 1989 by a small but dedicated group of Football Supporters who happened to be gay.
 This dedicated band went out to spread the word to the world that being queer did not mean an exclusive dislike of their favourite sport.